Life Alert Medical Alert System Review, Cost and Pricing in 2026

 Modified In-Home Plan

-Life Alert’s most affordable plan costs $69.95 per month, which is high compared to other providers.
-For most people, we recommend this plan, as the Complete system only adds an extra wall-mount help button for $20 more per month—hardly worth it.
-By contrast, extra wall-mount buttons from other providers usually cost a flat fee under $20 or a monthly rate below $5.
+Life Alert’s most affordable plan costs $69.95 per month, which is steep.
+For most people, this plan is the best option.
+The Complete system only adds an extra wall-mount help button for $20 more per month, which is hard to justify.
+For comparison, extra wall-mount buttons from other providers typically run as a flat fee under $20 or a monthly add-on of less than $5.

 Who It’s Best For: The Modified plan is best for home-bound seniors that don’t mind wearing their pendant as a necklace or wristband throughout their home.